Moreland and Arbuckle: Biography

 In 2013, they released 7 Cities (Telarc).
 It tells the story of Spanish explorer Coronado and his fabled search for the seven cities of gold in the Kansas plains, not far from where the band lived.
 WNYC's Soundcheck said the band plays "gritty blues with a thoroughly contemporary bite.”
 American Songwriter stated the group's music is "swampy, sweaty and muggy....mixing a bluesy foundation with bits of country, folk and squawking American rock and roll.”
 2013 also includes tours through the United States, Europe, and the UK.

 Living Blues said of Moreland & Arbuckle, “Deeply satisfying...gritty soul and blues with garage overtones and fire-and-brimstone vocals."

 Their 2016 album, Promised Land Or Bust, was nominated for a Blues Music Award in the Rock Blues Album category.

+In a radio interview in 2018, Aaron Moreland explained that the breakup of the band about a year earlier was caused by his dissatisfaction with life as a touring musician.
+In the interview, he also talked about his new band The Moreland Contingent, which includes his son Gabe as a bass player.
+After the dissolution, Dustin Arbuckle formed Dustin Arbuckle and the Damnations, which included Kendall Newby on drums.